NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 **[Course page](https://buildingai.elementsofai.com/)**

 ## Summary:
-BlindSight is an advanced bio-surveillance system empowered by artificial intelligence, aimed at early detection and rapid response to emerging public health threats.
-By integrating sophisticated data analytics and machine learning algorithms, BlindSight provides actionable insights to healthcare professionals and security agencies, enhancing preparedness and response capabilities.
+'BlindSight' is an advanced bio-surveillance system empowered by artificial intelligence, aimed at early detection and rapid response to emerging public health threats.
+By integrating sophisticated data analytics and machine learning algorithms, 'BlindSight' provides actionable insights to healthcare professionals and security agencies, enhancing preparedness and response capabilities.

 ![](0.jpg)